 Gangs and religious sects are examples of the creation of personal rites.
 They create new subcultures.
-Then develop rites of passage to commemorate entry and levels rank and hierarchy within the culture.
-Along with these rites, they develop their symbols, create objects of power, and memorize rituals.
-Many symbols link to the influential typologies that influence our thinking and values.
+So, a subculture can contain symptoms of spiritual transition.
+They develop rites of passage to commemorate entry and levels of rank and hierarchy within the culture.
+Along with these rites, they create symbols, objects of power, and rituals.
+The symbolism of these special rites links to psychological typologies that influence our thinking and values.
 These bond them to the new subculture.

 When a culture fractures, it’s a sign that it does not otherwise support everyone’s cultural diversity.
 Fracturing causes more division as the subcultures set up boundaries, often creating bias and prejudice.
 The modern culture emphasizes creating a homogenized monotone environment where commerce can occur.
 It does not support individuality unless they can package and sell it to you.

 You don’t need to belong to a gang or religion to create meaningful rituals to celebrate significant life milestones.
 As mentioned above, modern culture often does not recognize these personal milestones.
 So, you are free to develop your “own” rites and rituals.
 These are usually the keys to unlocking your spiritual gifts.
 It’s another reason modern culture downplays these events.

 When you create your “own” spiritual rites of passage, you celebrate your heritage and accomplishments.
 Any significant life event is worthy of this type of celebration.